Updated: Oct 2023

-It’s important to frequently monitor the health of your water heater – especially when it comes to paying attention any odd smells near the unit.
+It’s important to frequently monitor the health of your water heater – especially when it comes to paying attention to any odd plumbing tools for inspecting a water heater that smells like nail polish smells near the unit.
 A while back, one of our customers explained that her water heater smelled like nail polish.
-Somewhat shocked by this, we inspected her water heater and gave her the following advice, which we are now passing onto others who might be having the same issue.
+Somewhat shocked by this, we inspected her water heater and gave her the following advice, which we are now passing on to others who might be having the same issue.

 An oil water heater lets off different smells than a gas or electric water heater.
 It could be that you are simply smelling a natural byproduct of combustion.
 However, if there is any doubt at all, it’s best to contact your service provider or your oil company and get their professional opinion.